Zellement/shantymen-2019/src/gigs/st-peters-church-~-sheringham-2.md

 ---
 templateKey: gig-listing
-location: St Peters Church ~ Sheringham
+location: All Saints Church ~ Carleton Rode
-datetime: '1742652000'
+datetime: '1743877800'
 ---
-St Peters Church ~Sheringham

-Supporting the local group of Age Concern
+All Saints Church ~ Carleton Rode

-2 session of 45 min each
+2 sessions of 45 min each